-ARR and Altius Minerals entered into a services agreement dated January 15, 2021 (the "Altius Minerals Services Agreement") pursuant to which Altius Minerals will provide office space, management, and administrative services, including the services of the NEOs and Corporate Secretary to ARR for a monthly fee of C\$50,000 plus applicable taxes beginning on February 1, 2021.
+ARR and Altius Minerals entered into a services agreement dated January 15, 2021 (the "Altius Minerals Services Agreement") pursuant to which Altius Minerals will provide office space, management, and administrative services, including the services of the NEOs and Corporate Secretary to ARR for a monthly fee, currently C\$63,000 plus applicable taxes.
+Payment under the agreement began on February 1, 2021.
 The monthly fee was calculated on a cost recovery basis.
-Following the initial review, the fees will be subject to a yearly review by the independent Directors of ARR.
-Altius Minerals is also entitled to be reimbursed for reasonable out-of-pocket costs it incurs directly for ARR.
-Either ARR or Altius Minerals may terminate the Altius Minerals Services Agreement on 60 days' written notice to the other and in other prescribed circumstances, including in certain events of insolvency and if there is a violation of the confidentiality and non-use obligations set forth in the agreement.
-The Altius Minerals Services Agreement also contains a non-disclosure provision in favour of ARR.
+The fees are subject to a yearly review by the independent Directors of ARR.
+Altius Minerals is also entitled to be reimbursed for reasonable out-of-pocket costs